C64 OS USER'S GUIDE

 The Mouse Utility can be opened from the Hardware section of the Settings Utility.

-All of these settings can be set in the Configure Tool, but the Mouse Utility lets you make the changes while running C64 OS.
+Most of these settings can be set in the Configure Tool, but the Mouse Utility lets you make the changes while running C64 OS.
 Changing the pointer style happens immediately.
 Changing the inner and outer colors of the pointer happen in realtime so you can see how the color combinations look in context.

 The tracking speed adjusts how quickly the mouse pointer moves around the screen.
 Double-click speed adjusts the amount of time that is allowed to pass between two clicks and still have them register as a double-click.
 If you're a speedy user and find that double-clicks are being registered when you don't want them to, consider setting the double-click value higher.
 If you are a slower user and have a hard time getting a double-click to register, consider lowering the double-click value.